 - Burning or pain in mouth

-- If oral thrush is severe, the lesions can spread down the esophagus, which can make swallowing difficult and cause the sensation of food becoming stuck.
+In acute conditions like cancer or HIV/AIDS, the lesions can spread down the esophagus.
+This condition is known as Candida esophagitis.
+This condition can make swallowing difficult and cause the sensation of food becoming stuck.

 Oral thrush can usually be diagnosed by a doctor based on an examination of the mouth, but sometimes a sample of a lesion is taken for analysis under a microscope.
-In some cases, certain blood tests are also carried out to check for the presence of any health problems of which oral thrush may be an indicator, such as diabetes.
+In some cases, certain blood tests are also carried out to check for the presence of any underlying health problems

 If oral thrush has spread to the esophagus the physician may perform following tests: